brinnykins7-hue/3dshooter/README.md

 - **Vanilla JavaScript** — Game logic
 - **HTML5 Canvas** — Scope overlay
 - **CSS** — HUD and menus
-- No build tools required — open `index.html` directly
+- No build tools required — open `index.html` in a browser

-> **Note:** Pointer lock (mouse capture) requires a browser — won't work when opened as a raw `file://` path in some browsers due to security restrictions.
-Use a local server.
+> **Note:** Pointer lock (mouse capture) requires a local server in some browsers.
+Running directly as a `file://` URL may not work due to security restrictions.

 ---

-## 🤝 Contributing
+## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved.

 Ideas welcome:
+- Sound effects (Web Audio API)
+- More map geometry
 - Multiplayer via WebSockets
-- More map geometry / map editor
-- Sound effects (Web Audio API)
-- Grenade/utility system
+- Mobile touch controls
 - Scoreboards
-- Mobile touch controls

 ---